claranet/spryker-demoshop/README.md

 If you just want to recreate those containers without rebuilding them run:
 `./docker/run devel recreate`

-While debugging it might be useful instead of letting `/entrypoints.sh` initialize the container to skip this steps and check for yourself.
+While debugging it might be useful instead of letting `/entrypoint.sh` initialize the container to skip this steps and check for yourself.
 You could do this by changing the `command: run-zed` directive of the concerning container to `command: sleep 1w` in the `docker-compose-devel.yml` and recreate the container by running `./docker/run devel recreate zed`.

-### Refetch Dependencies

-Rerun the process which resolves the PHP and Node dependencies within the running Yves/Zed containers: `./docker/run devel build-deps`

-Caution: This only works if you are not using private repository and therefore your dependencies are publicly available.
-Otherwise you need to rebuild the image entirely as described above.

 ### Interface to `docker-compose`

-Since all this is based on `docker-composer` you might need to call it by yourself, for example to enter a container via shell:
+Since all this is based on `docker-compose(1)` you might need to call it by yourself, for example to enter a container via shell:
 `./docker/run devel compose exec yves bash`